cloudera-labs/cloudera.exe/roles/grafana/README.md

 - name: Set up Grafana server with local Prometheus ansible.builtin.import_role:
     name: grafana_server
-  # No variables needed here as defaults will be used for local Prometheus

 - name: Set up Grafana server for a specific Prometheus endpoint ansible.builtin.import_role:
     name: grafana_server